-The Town Council approved a draft RFP at its meeting Tuesday (March 26), with town leaders describing the convention center buildings as expensive and underused.
+The Town Council approved a draft RFP at its March 26 meeting, with town leaders describing the convention center buildings as expensive and underused.

 “This is one of the council’s top priorities,” town manager Oscar Rodríguez said.
 “In fact, it is it’s top priority.”

 The convention center includes: Río Grande Hall (7,536 square feet), Bataan Hall (6,052 square feet), Coronado Hall (5,400 square feet), Don Fernando Hall (4,752 square feet) and the Camino Real Building.